0xmzn/OSC22-Linux-Workshop/session-2/README.md

 ![](../imgs/man%20page.png)

-If you want to search for a specific word you can press slash (/) then type inthe keyword and then press enter.
+If you want to search for a specific word you can press slash (/) then type it on the keyword and press enter.

 **Example**: ``/sections`` will make you search for “sections”.